What is MMSI

 MMSI and AIS TRANSPONDERS

 Prior to delivery to the customer (end-user) each AIS Class B transponder is programmed with the unique MMSI number assigned to the vessel to be carrying such equipment.
 The MMSI number assigned to each device must be accurately programmed and updated as necessary.
-The vessel MMSI number is automatically transmit once every 30 seconds along with a basic position report.
-The position information can be seen by anyone with AIS receive equipment.
-This will include the VTS, Commercial vessel operators, the Coast Guard, and other vessels operating AIS equipment.
+The vessel MMSI number is automatically transmit once every 30 seconds along with a basic ship position report.
+The ship position information can be seen by anyone with an AIS receiver or AIS Transponder.
+This will include the VTS, Commercial vessel operators, the Coast Guard, and other marine traffic operating with and AIS transponder or AIS receiver.

-Frequently Asked Questions about MMSI numbers for AIS:
+Frequently Asked Questions about MMSI numbers for an AIS system:

 1. What vessels are required to obtain an MMSI number?

-Answer: Only those vessels on international voyages or US flag commercial vessels greater than 65 feet that are not carrying passengers or engaged in fishing are currently required to carry AIS.
+Answer: Only those vessels on international voyages or US flag commercial vessels greater than 65 feet that are not carrying passengers or engaged in fishing are currently required to carry an AIS transponder.
 The specific carriage requirements for US vessels are specified in title 33 CFR 164.46.
 Each country has slightly different carriage requirements, consult your individual Coast Guard carriage requirements prior to making an AIS purchase.

 2. Do Yacht tenders require a separate MMSI number?